JohnNelsonNumber2/1e-docs/Markdown/Glossary.md

 SQLite is an in-process, self-contained, serverless, zero-configuration, transactional SQL database engine utilized by the [1E Client](#client)

 See [sqlite.org](https://sqlite.org) for more information

+## Switch
+The Switch is a component of the [1E Platform](#1e-platform) which handles communication with the clients.
+It uses an always-on connection which is optimized for a fast "one-packet" architecture where the payload can be sent to the client in a single network packet and get a response in a single packet.
+Instructions are sent to clients from the platform and responses are returned from instructions using the switch.

 ## Tachyon
 See [1E Platform](#1e-platform)